-I am currently a Postdoctoral Scholar at the Okinawa Institute of Science and Technology (OIST) in Japan studying sleep behavior in local species of cephalopods supported in part by a Grant-in-Aid for Scientific Research (KAKENHI).
-I am always in need of highly motivated interns to help with research.
-Check out the program at OIST: https://groups.oist.jp/grad/research-interns
+I am the Team Leader for Cephalopod Support at the Okinawa Institute of Science and Technology (OIST) in Japan studying sleep behavior in local species of cephalopods supported in part by a Grant-in-Aid for Scientific Research (KAKENHI).

 I moved to Australia and spent a year in Canberra at the Australian National University.
 I held several positions as a Research Assistant and Research Technician as I wrote up my thesis for publication.
 Then I moved to Sydney and worked as a Senior Research Officer for three years at Macquarie University.

-I’ve been involved in exploring animal communication, social interactions, and cue use in birds, mating strategies and sperm competition in marine fish, brain size and brain morphology in marine fishes, and sleeping behavior in cuttlefish.
-I am generally interested in animal behavior with additional interest in the physiological mechanisms (brain and hormones) that affect or are affected by behavior.
+I’ve been involved in research on animal communication, social interactions, and cue use in birds, mating strategies and sperm competition in marine fish, brain size and brain morphology in marine fishes, and sleeping behavior in cuttlefish and other cephalopods.
+I am generally interested in animal behavior and the physiological mechanisms (brain and hormones) that affect these behaviors.

 The best ways to see current information about my research are via my ResearchGate and Google Scholar pages.